europace/kex-push/README.md

 For the topics the [AWS Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#iot-protocol-limits) apply, for example the depth can be a maximum of 7 layers.

-To receive changes not only for the own Plakette but for all other Plaketten _underneath_ the own Plakette you need to keep in mind to use a hash `#` as a placeholder.
-For example is your ceteficate valid for the topic `ECHTGESCHAEFT/PARTNER1/PARTNER2/PARTNER3` the subscriber needs to be configured for the topic `ECHTGESCHAEFT/PARTNER1/PARTNER2/PARTNER3/#`.
-More details about this you can find in the documentation to [Topic Subscription](https://docs.aws.amazon.com/iot/latest/developerguide/topics.html).
+To receive changes not only for the own Plakette but for all other Plaketten _underneath_ the own Plakette you need to keep in mind to use a hash `#` as a wildcard.
+For example is your certificate valid for the topic `ECHTGESCHAEFT/PARTNER1/PARTNER2/PARTNER3` the subscriber needs to be configured for the topic `ECHTGESCHAEFT/PARTNER1/PARTNER2/PARTNER3/#`.
+You can find more details in the developer guide about [Topic Subscription](https://docs.aws.amazon.com/iot/latest/developerguide/topics.html).

 ## Payload Message Format